 Just as I was starting to get comfortable, they turned on the cabin lights and informed us that we’d be dodging thunderstorms all the way into Miami.
 I opened my window shade, clenched my butt cheeks, and got ready for the show.

 Pros and cons of American Airlines 777-200 business class

 If you read my full review of American Airlines 777-300/ER business class, you’ll know that I am a pretty big fan of the premium service on this airline.
 No, it’s nowhere near the levels of quality and service that you get in Qatar Airways business class, but they try their best.
 And it’s not half bad.

-- The seat is phenomenally comfortable, and is perfectly suitable for long-haul flights over 12 hours.
+- Unlike United 767-300 Polaris business class (a very similar product), the seat is phenomenally comfortable, and is perfectly suitable for long-haul flights over 12 hours.

 - Privacy at the window seats is quite good.
 In a seated position, it’s extremely difficult to see anyone else without twisting your head around or standing up slightly.